The Pacific War Online Encyclopedia

 cryptanalysts working for it.

 Britain.
-The British
+The British had been very

-not until the debacle in Norway in 1940 that signals intelligence
+until the debacle in Norway in 1940 that signals intelligence

-attitude was largely driven by Churchill,
+This change in attitude was largely driven by Churchill, who insisted

-use them as ammunition during arguments with his military leaders.
+them as ammunition during arguments with his military leaders.

 Most of the British effort was focused on the German Enigma machine cipher, a story that has been widely told elsewhere and does not directly bear on the Pacific War.
 However, the British in the Far East put considerable effort into breaking the Japanese codes, and made important contributions to the Allied effort to recover code and addend groups for the JN-25 code.
 The British Army in Burma also had significant success breaking the Japanese Army codes, which contributed significantly to the British victory in the Burma campaign of 1944-1945.